Saturday, September 20, 2025

 I also thought it would be good to sit with the arguments raised in the Q&A so I could consider them more deeply, rather than posting a hot take.

 Social media platforms score a quick buck from your outrage.
-Personal blogs give you space to breathe and digest.
+Personal blogs can give you space to breathe and digest.

 Quite literally, in this case.